flyve-mdm/glpi-plugin/README.md

 auth_opt_cacheseconds 300

 ```
 Adapt the server, port and credentials to your setup.
 * The server is your MySQL or MariaDB IP or hostname
 * the port is  the listening port of your DBMS
 * user and password should be a user able to read only your DB.
 No need to grant any write access.
+You created these credentials while setting up the DBMS.

 # Contributing